SURRENDER FEE APPLICABLE

 Consider All Your Options

-If you are struggling to find a permanent home for a dog that was once adopted and then given up, VOSD might be able to help.If you have reason to believe the dog will not, or is not being able to find a permanent home, then do reach out to us.
+If you are struggling to find a permanent home for a dog who was once adopted and then given up, VOSD might be able to help.If you have reason to believe the dog will not, or is not being able to find a permanent home, then do reach out to us.

 Surrendering the dog to us MUST be your last option.
 VOSD provides this facility, only so that you do NOT abandon the dog.
 We are interested in the welfare and well-being of the dog.

 If you’re considering surrendering a dog first consider THIS: